Method Overriding in Java (with Examples)

 1. The statement a.m1(); will call m1() method of class A because the reference variable ‘a’ is pointing to the object of class A. Similarly, a.m2() will also call m2() method of class A.

-4. a1.m1(); will call the m1() method of class B because it is available by default.
+4. Line a1.m1(); will call the m1() method of class B because it is available by default.

 5. a1.m2(); will call m2() method of class B because the reference variable a1 is pointing to objects of class B.

-Role of Java Compiler & JVM in Overriding
+Role of Java Compiler and JVM in Method Overriding

 Role of Java compiler in overriding: